iPINNER: An Iterative Physics-Informed Neural Network with Ensemble Kalman Filter: Numerical Results

 {Table~\ref{tab:pinn_noise_FPDE} shows the testing error of PINN model with different Gaussian noises in observational data.
 With the imperfect model, the PINN leads to inaccurate prediction without data.
 Incorporating observational data with low-level noise (20\%) can improve the correction of model predictions.
 However, when the observational data are highly contaminated by noise, the predictive accuracy of the model deteriorates. }

 Table \ref{tab:fpde-forward} shows the mean absolute error (MAE) in the forward problem setting for (1).
 ADAM-PINN, (2).
-NSGA-III-PINN, and (3).
-MoPINNEnKF with different noise level of obervational data.
-It is shown that in all cases, MoPINNEnKF is at least more accurate than ADAM-PINN and NSGA-III-PINN.
+NSGA-III-PINN, and (3). iPINNER with different noise level of observational data.
+It is shown that in all cases, iPINNER is at least more accurate than ADAM-PINN and NSGA-III-PINN.
 Nonetheless, the NSGA-III-PINN exhibits slightly better robustness than ADAM-PINN, as the NSGA-III algorithm more effectively balances multiple objectives within the loss function, thereby partially mitigating the adverse effects of noisy observations.
 This is also reflected in the figures \ref{fig:fpde-forward-20}--\ref{fig:fpde-forward-80}.

-{Table~\ref{tab:FPDE Forward} compares the mean square error of three different models, ADAM-PINN, NSGA-III-PINN, and MoPINNEnKF, with 80\% Gaussian noise in the forward problem.
-The results show that MoPINNEnKF consistently obtains the lowest errors across all loss components, i.e., PDE residual, boundary, and observation losses. } Figure \ref{fig:fpde-curve-forward} shows at different time instances (top: $t = 0.5$, bottom: $t = 1$), the true solution (black) and forward problem solutions obtained using ADAM-PINN (red), NSGA-III-PINN (blue), and MoPINNEnKF (green) for the time-fractional mixed diffusion-wave equations (TFMDWEs) with different noise levels.
-The results show that MoPINNEnKF (green) outperforms both ADAM-PINN (red) and NSGA-III-PINN (blue) in terms of accuracy.
+{Table~\ref{tab:FPDE Forward} compares the mean square error of three different models, ADAM-PINN, NSGA-III-PINN, and iPINNER, with 80\% Gaussian noise in the forward problem.
+The results show that iPINNER consistently obtains the lowest errors across all loss components, i.e., PDE residual, boundary, and observation losses. } Figure \ref{fig:fpde-curve-forward} shows at different time instances (top: $t = 0.5$, bottom: $t = 1$), the true solution (black) and forward problem solutions obtained using ADAM-PINN (red), NSGA-III-PINN (blue), and iPINNER (green) for the time-fractional mixed diffusion-wave equations (TFMDWEs) with different noise levels.
+The results show that iPINNER (green) outperforms both ADAM-PINN (red) and NSGA-III-PINN (blue) in terms of accuracy.
 Moreover, its advantage becomes even more pronounced at higher noise levels.

+{ In Figure \ref{fig:fpde-fem}, we show the finite element method (FEM) results with different mesh sizes, which demonstrate good agreement for the forward solution compared with our iPINNER.
+However, FEM is primarily restricted to solving forward problems.
+While FEM itself does not require data, with available observational data, it requires additional data assimilation techniques.
+On the other hand iPINNER can simultaneously addresses both forward and inverse problem settings with available noisy data.